-- 1. If the Instructor believes that a student has plagiarized or cheated or used unsanctioned electronic devices, and that the offence is serious enough to be reported to the College for formal disciplinary measures, the Instructor completes Part 1 of the Columbia College Plagiarism/cheating report, explains the charge to the student in person or by email (if the student cannot be reached), submits the report to the Counsellor along with any supporting evidence thereby initiating a plagiarism charge against the student.
-It is important that the Instructor be explicit in the report providing documented evidence and clear, rationale for the charge. - 2.
-At times, an Instructor may request students to submit an assignment, an essay, a quiz, group work etc. and include one or more of the latter submissions as part of a student's participation mark.
-In this case, the purpose of the submission may be to demonstrate participation and therefore the submission may not be marked, however, a plagiarism or cheating charge could be given, if cheating/plagiarism is found. - 3.
-As part of the investigation to determine if an academic integrity violation occurred, the instructor may require the student to take, without prior notice, an oral or written exam on the content of an assignment or examination.
+- 1. If the Instructor believes that a student has plagiarized or cheated or used unsanctioned electronic devices, and that the offence is serious enough to be reported to the College for formal disciplinary measures, the instructor completes Part 1 of the Columbia College Plagiarism/Cheating report, explains the charge to the student in person or by email (if the student cannot be reached), submits the report to the Rights and Responsibilities Coordinator along with any supporting evidence, thereby initiating a plagiarism charge against the student.
+It is important that the instructor be explicit in the report, providing documented evidence and a clear rationale for the charge. - 2.
+At times, an instructor may request students to submit an assignment, an essay, a quiz, group work, etc., and include one or more of the latter submissions as part of a student's participation mark.
+In this case, the purpose of the submission may be to demonstrate participation and, therefore, the submission may not be marked; however, a plagiarism or cheating charge could be submitted, if cheating/plagiarism is found. - 3.
+As part of the investigation to determine if an academic integrity violation occurred, the instructor may require the student to take, without prior notice, an oral or written exam on the content of an assignment or exam.